 17. The Ecumenical Patriarchate

 The Ecumenical Patriarchate is the highest one in the Orthodox Church, and Istanbul (primarily Constantinople) has been its seat for more than 17 centuries.
-The Church of St. George was a convent and was converted to the patriarchal offices in the end of the 16th century.
+The Church of St. George was a convent and was converted to the patriarchal offices at the end of the 16th century.
 While it is unimpressive outside, the interior decorations are spectacular.

 One of the most important and ancient relics of the church is a part of the column of Christ’s flagellation.
 It is the very column to which Christ was bound and whipped by Roman soldiers.
 You can see it in the far right corner of the church.